Gambling Task (GT)

 Parameters

-• Language (English, Spanish, Chinese)
+• language: english (English, Spanish, Chinese)

 What data is collected?
 How is it scored?